avinassh/blag/content/projects.md

 summary: "Some of the projects I have done."
 ---

+<i>Are you a database developer?
+If so, I would love to chat with you.
+Please say hi!</i>

 I am learning Rust and WASM these days.
 You can find some of my code on my [GitHub](https://github.com/avinassh).

 I am always looking to collaborate and work on interesting stuff.
 Hit me up on [Twitter](http://twitter.com/iavins) or [email](http://scr.im/avii) me.